zcmagda/gizmo/README.md

 *Help me*

-* This super program will allow you create project-name-based boards to help you control your workflow.
+* This super program will allow you create project-name-based workspaces to help you control your workflow.
 This project is only for educational purposes only.

 <hr>

 ### TODO
 * Implement basic class sceletons
-* Possibility to create boards, lists and cards
+* Possibility to create workspaces, lists and cards
-* Possibility to manage boards, lists and cards
+* Possibility to manage workspaces, lists and cards
-* Assign roles to users connected to boards
+* Assign roles to users connected to workspaces
 * Moving cards between lists
-* Change board background for free!
+* Change workspace background for free!
 * Change cards priority
 * If God will help us we will implement comments system foreach cards
 <hr>